wolf/jan-2021-branches-presentation/Jan-2021-branches-presentation.md

 ## What do I want people to come away with?

-## What is the most important thing I can teach them?
+## What are the most important things I can teach them?

+* Branches are fast and easy
+* Branches let you solve multiple problems.
+Your work on each problem is totally independent.
+* Commit often.
+Commit before switching (unless you are explicitly trying to take your changes with you to the new branch).

-## What are the major pitfalls that will really screw them up?
+## What are the major pitfalls that could really screw them up?

-## What are the key benefits that will really make them happy?
+## What are the key benefits that could really make them happy?

+* Scenarios you are in today where branches could have helped.
+    * You have commits you want to push, and others that are not ready.
+People come to me often with this situation.

 ## Points to Cover